KRLW890/krlw890.github.io/README.md

 Finds the weaknesses of all possible triple-type combinations achievable via Forest's Curse and Trick-Or-Treat.
 Not too interesting, other than providing evidence for an answer on PKDB: <a href="https://krlw890.github.io/pkdb-answers/forests_curse_trick_treak_effectiveness.html">krlw890.github.io/pkdb-answers/forests_curse_trick_treak_effectiveness.html</a>

+Finds all Pokemon with stats mirrored over Physical and Special stata, once again to find an answer for a database question: <a href="https://krlw890.github.io/pkdb-answers/pkmn-w-mirror-stats.html">https://krlw890.github.io/pkdb-answers/pkmn-w-mirror-stats.html</a>

 <br><br>
 (Not Pokemon)<br>
 A friendly game of chess.
 Nothing too impressive: <a href="https://krlw890.github.io/Chess/Chess.html">krlw890.github.io/Chess/Chess.html</a>